ndangalasinh/ny_taxi_data/README.md

 - get_triptype_description.sql
 - get_vendorid_description.sql

-### Data visualization on Google Data Studio
+### 3. Data visualization on Google Data Studio
-I have demonstrated data visualization of this modelled data using Google Data Studio for simplicity, you can acess that visualizaion here https://lookerstudio.google.com/reporting/990a2679-8d75-413b-9ec7-80d3c2595987
+I have demonstrated data visualization of this modelled data using Google Data Studio for simplicity, you can acess that visualizaion here https://lookerstudio.google.com/reporting/990a2679-8d75-413b-9ec7-80d3c2595987.

-Different tools can be used in this case such as PowerBI, Tableau, or Sisense

 ## How to implement this project
-### part 1
+### 1. Setting up Environment and Downloading data into your storage.
 1. Clone the repository
 ```
 git clone https://github.com/ndangalasinh/ny_taxi_data.git